Elvis Presley's pink Cadillac: Pink Cadillacs in popular culture

 Japanese Prime Minister Junichiro Koizumi waves in front of Presley's Cadillac while touring Graceland with George W. Bush in 2006.

 At the time, Ford Motor Co. was the only manufacturer to offer pink as a standard color.
 After the public attention to Presley's car, many individual car owners in the 1950s began to paint their cars various shades of pink.

 Although the original car was a 1955 four-door sedan, the more replicated version in popular culture is a pink 1959 Cadillac Series 62 Convertible, which has been sold as miniature replicas by many companies including Franklin Mint, and featured in songs and videos about the pink Cadillac.

 Pink Cadillacs have also been the automobiles of recognition for their top salespeople by Mary Kay Cosmetics.

 Elvis Presley appears in the Hitchhiker's Guide to the Galaxy book series by Douglas Adams—he is depicted as driving a pink spaceship.

-Presley's [ink Cadillac was the inspiration for Robert Dunn's musical novel Pink Cadillac (2002).
+Presley's pink Cadillac was the inspiration for Robert Dunn's musical novel Pink Cadillac (2002).
 In the novel Elvis makes a cameo appearance, giving the heroine, Daisy Holliday, one of his pink Cadillacs as a gift after she helps him get it running.

 Presley's pink Cadillac was featured in the CBS miniseries Elvis, where it shows him first buying the car for his mother.